cluesurf/.github/profile/readme.md

 It helps you think and describe things in new ways.
 The goal is to make it a bridge between human thought and code.

+## Universe Projects

+[**Vibe**](https://github.com/cluesurf/vibe) is a model of physics built from discrete geometry rather than continuous space.
+It asks what the smallest set of things is that a universe needs in order to produce the behavior we observe.

+It comes with a simulator, so each claim can be tested rather than only argued.

 <p align='center'><img src='https://github.com/cluesurf/.github/blob/make/view/bush.svg?raw=true' height='192'></p>